Organica-Ai-Solutions/NIS_Protocol/IMAGE_INSTRUCTIONS.md

 - **🏗️ Architecture Integration**: How KAN powers our specific agents
 - **📊 Competitive Edge**: Visual differentiation from all competitors

-Your visualizations are perfect for showing why NIS Protocol v3.0 is the world's first mathematically-traceable AGI system!
+Your visualizations are validated for showing why NIS Protocol v3.0 is the world's first mathematically-traceable AGI system!